AkrilliA/laravel-beyond/README.md

 #### `beyond:make:observer`

-This command will create a new observer class inside your application.
+This command will create a new observer class inside your domain.

 ```bash
 php artisan beyond:make:observer Users/UserObserver